Vishal1720/Vishal1720/README.md

 - 👋 Hi, I’m Vishal
 - 👀 I’m interested in coding
 - 🌱 I’m currently doing BCA
-- 📫 How to reach me through vishal198shetty@gmail.com
+- 📫 Reach me through vishal198shetty@gmail.com

 <!---
 Vishal1720/Vishal1720 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.